waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Current Status: Unblocked - Ready for Exploration
 - **Objective:** I have successfully taught HM03 SURF to Scylla the Krabby.
-- **Current Plan:** My immediate priority is to exit the Pokémon Center and travel to a location where I can use SURF to access a new area.
-The most promising path is west from Olivine City towards Cianwood City.
+- **Current Plan:** My immediate priority is to travel from Goldenrod City to Olivine City.
+The route is north through Route 35, west through the National Park, Route 36, Route 37, Route 38, and Route 39.
+Once in Olivine, I will use SURF to travel west to Cianwood City.

 ### Procedural Improvements (From Overwatch Critique)
 - **Agent Utilization:** I must use my `city_exploration_planner` agent for Goldenrod City to automate plan generation and improve efficiency.